Moonofweisheng/wot-design-uni/docs/en-US/guide/quick-use.md

 ## Usage

-After installing and configuring `Wot Design Uni`, it supports automatic component import, so you can use it directly in SFC without importing in the page or declaring in components.
+After installing and configuring `Wot UI`, it supports automatic component import, so you can use it directly in SFC without importing in the page or declaring in components.
 It's worth noting that the `uni-app` platform doesn't support global component mounting, so components like `Message`, `Toast`, etc., still need to be explicitly used in SFC, for example:

 ``` html
 <wd-toast></wd-toast>